5.6.3 Volunteers

 the course of performing their volunteer service.
 This includes the

-price of meals and lodging.
-You should establish a clear policy that
+price of meals, transportation and lodging.
+Locations should establish a clear policy that

 requires volunteers to seek approval before incurring an expense and to